 - The total compulsory instruction time throughout primary and lower secondary education varies widely from country to country (Figure 4).
 Across the OECD, over the course of primary and lower secondary education, compulsory instruction time totals an average of 7 634 hours, distributed over nine grades.
-In Australia, the total compulsory instruction time is higher, at 11 000 hours, over 11 grades. - On average across OECD countries, 25% of the compulsory instruction time in primary education is devoted to reading, writing and literature and 16% to mathematics.
+In Israel, the total compulsory instruction time is higher, at 8 440 hours, over nine grades. - On average across OECD countries, 25% of the compulsory instruction time in primary education is devoted to reading, writing and literature and 16% to mathematics.
 In lower secondary education, the share is 15% for reading, writing and literature and 13% for mathematics.
-Australia is one of the few countries where there is no fixed share of instruction time spent on reading, writing and literature or mathematics at one or both of these levels.
+In Israel, 29% of time is devoted to reading, writing and literature and 15% to mathematics at primary level compared to 34% and 14% at lower secondary level.